kdoore/CS2335-Gitbook/simple-spawner.md

 	/// <summary>
 	/// Spawns the specific prefab. - Specific prefab corresponds to a
 	/// specific level number.
+	/// currentIndex is a public class instance variable that
+	///can be set from another class like LevelManager
 	/// </summary>
 	public void SpawnSpecificPrefab ()
 	{